mongodb/docs/source/includes/time-series/fact-meta-field-description.rst

 should be data that is used to label a unique series of documents.
 The metadata should rarely, if ever, change The name of the specified field may not be ``_id`` or the same as the ``timeseries.timeField``.
-The field can be of any type except array.
+The field can be of any data type.

 Although the ``metaField`` field is optional, using metadata can improve query optimization.
 For example, MongoDB automatically